hanoirocker/ticketing_management/README.md

 We’ll need one new workflow file per service to allow GitHub Actions to update deployments into the D.O cluster.
 There will also be an extra workflow for ‘infra’ config files to ALWAYS run.
 This is so that each time there’s a new PR merged into our main branch, a new image will be built and finally uploaded.

-#### Steps for each service (Example based on ‘auth’ service, to replicate for others):
+#### Steps for each service:

 Service > Build new image > Push to Docker Hub > Update Deployment (D.O versions management)

 We can see as example the `deploy-auth.yaml` file at https://github.com/hanoirocker/ticketing_management/blob/main/assets/github-workflows/deploy-auth.yaml running on pushes into the main branch (commits or PRs merged into main).
-The run command will include changing into the service, creating a new Docker image and pushing it into Docker Hub.
+The `run` command will include changing into the service, creating a new Docker image and pushing it into Docker Hub.
 To tell our D.O cluster to use the latest Docker image built by GitHub, we’ll basically do what we did in the previous step on our local machine but in the GitHub container instead (install `doctl`, create config for connecting to the D.O cluster, connect using `kubectl`).
 So to install `doctl` inside the container and authorize it using the API key, get credentials to save the context configs and restart our latest built image on our D.O cluster, we’ll add some extra lines.